kirill-dan/csv_migration/README.md

 aaa@aa.aa;Alex;70;Goog man;Snow
 ```

-In every hash for a key you can to use next keys:
+In every hash of a key, you can use the next symbols:
-**require:** a field should be not empty (true/false).
+**require:** a field should not be empty (true/false).
 For true will generate an error if the field is empty
 **replace:** need to use @replace_dict ( @replace_dict = { 'what need replace' => 'replace to this' } ) (true/false)
 **prefix:** need to add value as a prefix from a field header name (header name from CSV file) (string)
 **validate:** callback method which necessary call for validating a specific format (symbol)